• Contact Us

 Mr Zulfikar Mustapha

-People’s Progressive Party (PPP) Executive Secretary, Zulfikar Mustapha said President Irfaan Ali should decide on whether to publicly disclose his assets, amid concerns about where the Guyanese leader got money to invest in a 150-acre farm on the Linden-Soesdyke Highway.
+People’s Progressive Party (PPP) Executive Secretary Zulfikar Mustapha said President Irfaan Ali should decide on whether to publicly disclose his assets, amid concerns about where the Guyanese leader got money to invest in a 150-acre farm on the Soesdyke-Linden Highway.

-While he initially declined to speak on the issue, when pressed by Demerara Waves Online News for a comment on whether Dr Ali should authorise the Integrity Commission to reveal his financial records.
-“I can’t say that.
+While he initially declined to speak on the issue, when pressed by Demerara Waves Online News for a comment on whether Dr Ali should authorise the Integrity Commission to reveal his financial records, Mr Mustapha said, “I can’t say that.
 That is for the President to decide on that,” he said.

-Opposition Leader, Azruddin Mohamed on Sunday sparked off controversy about the President’s wealth, alleging that he misused his office to acquire the 150-acre land and conservatively invest more than GY$2 billion in the farm.
+Opposition Leader Azruddin Mohamed on Sunday sparked off controversy about the president’s wealth, alleging that he misused his office to acquire the 150-acre land and conservatively invested more than GY$2 billion in the farm.

 Share this: